teamg4it/g4it/services/documentation/content/1-getting-started/1-getting-started-as-a-user/2-module-information-system/02_Explore_inventories_data_PowerBI.md

 ---
-title: "2- Explore my inventories data with PowerBI"
+title: "Explore my inventories data with PowerBI"
 description: "This section is a user guide to start Inventories data exploration with PowerBI"
-weight: 20
+weight: 50
 ---

 ## Objective